How Much Is a Vasectomy, and Does Insurance Cover It?

 If you're eligible for Medicaid, the best way to find out if a vasectomy is covered is to contact the Medicaid agency in your state.

-Medicaid covers vasectomies in all 40 states that responded to a survey from the Kaiser Family Foundation.
-Washington, D.C. residents also have vasectomy coverage under Medicaid.
+Medicaid covers vasectomies in all 41 states that responded to a survey from KFF.
+Washington, D.C., residents also have vasectomy coverage under Medicaid.

 Vasectomy reversal costs

-Even if your vasectomy is covered by insurance, you might still have to pay for some of the costs.
+Even if your insurance covers vasectomies, you might still have to pay for some of the costs.

-• Deductible: Your health insurance plan might cover your vasectomy completely, or you might have to meet your deductible first.
-For example, if you have a $2,500 annual deductible, your health insurance might not cover your vasectomy until you've paid $2,500 of your own medical costs out of pocket in that year.
+• Deductible: Your health insurance plan might cover your vasectomy completely, or you might have to pay a certain amount of money first, called a deductible.
+For example, if you have a $2,500 deductible, your health insurance might not cover your vasectomy until you've paid $2,500 for medical care this year.

-• Copays for office visits: Many health insurance plans charge flat fees called copays for office visits.
-This means your initial consultation, the vasectomy itself and any follow-up visits might come with an office fee.
+• Copays for office visits: Many health insurance plans charge flat fees called copays for doctor visits.

 Some insurance plans might cover vasectomies completely, which means you won't pay anything.

-Vasectomy costs can also vary depending on a few other factors.
+Vasectomy costs can also differ depending on a few other factors.

 • The type of vasectomy you get: There are two types of vasectomies: those done with a scalpel and those done without a scalpel.
-The costs for each type might vary, and your doctor will help you choose a type of vasectomy.
+Although these procedures tend to have similar costs, the clinic you go to may charge slightly more for one versus the other.

-• Where you get your vasectomy: Typically, procedures done in a doctor's office or surgery center are cheaper than those done in a hospital setting.
-Your doctor can help you decide where it's best for you to have your vasectomy.
+• Where you get your vasectomy: Typically, procedures done in a doctor's office or surgery center cost less than those done in a hospital.

 How to pay for a vasectomy

-• Plan ahead and save: If you know you want to get a vasectomy, you could try to save for the out-of-pocket costs before your procedure.
-You can also pay for a vasectomy from a health savings account (HSA) or flexible spending account (FSA).
+• Plan ahead and save: If you know you want to get a vasectomy, you could try to save with a special account that lowers the amount you pay in taxes, like a health savings account (HSA) or flexible spending account (FSA).

 Frequently asked questions

-How much does a vasectomy cost out of pocket?
+How much does a vasectomy cost with insurance?

 Sources

-The average cost of a vasectomy was sourced using the Procedure Price Lookup tool on Medicare.gov using the Current Procedural Terminology (CPT) medical billing code 55250.
+The average cost of a vasectomy came from the Procedure Price Lookup tool on Medicare.gov using the Current Procedural Terminology (CPT) medical billing code 55250.
 Vasectomy reversal costs used the billing code 55400.
-Actual costs will vary based on your procedure and health insurance coverage.

-Other sources for this article include the American Urological Association, the Centers for Disease Control and Prevention (CDC), the Kaiser Family Foundation (KFF) and Mayo Clinic.
-Florida, Kansas, Louisiana, New Jersey, North Dakota, Pennsylvania, Rhode Island, South Dakota, Utah and Wisconsin did not respond to the KFF survey about Medicaid coverage and were excluded from the state-level analysis of family planning services.
+Other sources for this article include the American Urological Association, the Centers for Disease Control and Prevention (CDC), Planned Parenthood, KFF and Mayo Clinic.
+Arkansas, Georgia, Kentucky, Minnesota, Nebraska, New Hampshire, New Mexico, Ohio and South Dakota did not respond to the KFF survey about Medicaid coverage and were excluded from the state-level analysis of family planning services.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.